 Windows 7 no longer supported

 As of January 14, 2020, Windows 7 will no longer be available.
-So what does that mean for small businesses who use Windows 7?
+So how will Windows 7 impact your business?

 So let’s first address why Windows 7 will be going out of use.

 In May 2019, Windows announced that they would stop support for Windows 7 come January 2020 based on the 10-year commitment they originally made to the support of the product back in 2009.